chappy84/grumpy-phpunit/introduction.markdown

 at a time, learning the skills to give you a solid understanding of just one part of the testing process.

-As always, I welcome your feedback via Twitter (@grmpyprogrammer) or via email at chartjes@littlehart.net.
+As always, I welcome your feedback via Twitter and App.net (@grmpyprogrammer) or via email at chartjes@littlehart.net.